SuhasBhat2002/Data-Analysis/README.md

 I have used yfinance library to collect data.

-I have applied Linear Regression on the very same Amazon data I collected.
+I have applied Linear Regression on the very same Amazon data I collected, which is in the Regression Repository.